 - I know by using HAT and debugging in DEV environment that the external service was giving me a known error that I was controlling and throwing the error in order to create a response with the error description, inside the orchestration, to be returned to the original system.

 So nothing to fancy and very simple stuff.
-However every time I tried to test the orchestration the orchestration was stuck in the message box in suspended state… the external service was invoked, the error was a catch in the code, logged and the exception was raised for the orchestration and after that nothing … the engine seemed unaware and did not understand what was happening, crazy I know.
+However every time I tried to test the orchestration was stuck in the message box in suspended state… the external service was invoked, the error was a catch in the code, logged and the exception was raised for the orchestration and after that nothing … the engine seemed unaware and did not understand what was happening, crazy I know.

 When I investigated the Event Viewer to try to find more information I found this description: